 Barbco ventures into new tooling that reduces or eliminates frac-outs in environmentally sensitive areas.
 Flex Tooling begins a multi-year test phase with the first round of tools rolled out to end user sales in 2017.

 Barbco moves forward with a redesign of Tri-bor, the three in one machine that works well with Flex-tooling.
 In November, the company has its first ever Demo Day, a one-day event that showcased Barbco equipment to our customers and business associates.

 Barbco builds new manufacturing space and looks to take advantage lean manufacturing procedures to improve its processes.

-The Trenchless Technology Center at Louisiana Tech University opens the Barbera Underground Infrastructure Research and Training Facility (BUIRT).
+The Trenchless Technology Center at Louisiana Tech University introduces the Barbera Education, Research and Training Facility (BERT.
 Named in honor of Jim Barbera and Leo Barbera, this state-of-the-art facility offers research and educational opportunities for those in the boring industry.

 If you’re ready to bore with the best, contact us at 1-800-448-8934 to speak with a member of the Barbco team.